 Mr. Prutsman could have found any number of literary allusions to make his point without the misuse of African Americans and disabled African Americans.
 Futhermore, as the Black mother of an autistic son, the use of such offensive constructs alienates me and my disabled son from the autism conversation and this is unacceptable, because we have a right to representation in this community.

-The hashtag #AutisticWhileBlack was created because macro and microaggressions are embedded in the structure of autism advocacy and it needs to end.
+I created the hashtag AutisticWhileBlack because macro and microaggressions are embedded in the structure of autism advocacy and it needs to end.
 Let's begin to make to an effort to improve diverse representation in the autism conversation by not repeating combined racist-ableist gaffes like this one.

 Further Reading: